AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

 ## Compare separate proofs {#compare-separate-proofs}

-You can compare two separate proofs.&nbsp;
+You can compare two separate proofs.

 * [Compare separate proofs in [!DNL Workfront]](#compare-separate-proofs-in-workfront)
-* [Compare separate proofs in [!DNL Workfront] Proof](#compare-separate-proofs-in-workfront-proof)
+* [Compare separate proofs in [!DNL Workfront Proof]](#compare-separate-proofs-in-workfront-proof)

 ### Compare separate proofs in [!DNL Workfront] {#compare-separate-proofs-in-workfront}

 For information about comparing separate proofs from the document list within [!DNL Workfront], see the [Compare two different proofs](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/compare-proofs.md#comparing-two-proofs-from-a-document-list) section in the [Compare proofs](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/compare-proofs.md) article.

-### Compare separate proofs in [!DNL Workfront] Proof {#compare-separate-proofs-in-workfront-proof}
+### Compare separate proofs in [!DNL Workfront Proof] {#compare-separate-proofs-in-workfront-proof}

 >[!NOTE]
 >
 >The proofs you compare must be located in the same folder and at the same level of hierarchy within the folder structure.
-For more information about using folders to group proofs you want to compare, see [Work with multiple proofs in the proofing viewer](../../../workfront-proof/wp-work-proofsfiles/review-proofs-wpv/work-with-multiple-proofs.md)&nbsp;
+For more information about using folders to group proofs you want to compare, see [Work with multiple proofs in the proofing viewer](../../../workfront-proof/wp-work-proofsfiles/review-proofs-wpv/work-with-multiple-proofs.md)

 1. Open one of the proofs you want to compare in the proofing viewer.
-1. Click the **Compare Mode** icon.
+1. Click the **[!UICONTROL Compare Mode]** icon.

    ![proof_compare_icon.png](assets/proof-compare-icon.png)\
    The viewing area splits in half and the proof displays both on the left and on the right side of the proofing viewer.